People ask me, why oceans?

-It began with the stories of exploration I loved as a child, and in the flights of imagination sparked by the world maps my father hung around our various homes, from Plymouth, to Malta to Cape Town, where my father was stationed by the Royal Navy.
+It began with the stories of exploration I loved as a child, and in the flights of imagination sparked by the world maps my father, a surgeon in the Royal Navy, hung around our various homes, from Plymouth, to Malta to Cape Town.

 It grew along with my sense of justice while I read law at the University of Cape Town, at the end of the Apartheid era.
 I had the privileged of being taught by a number of great South African icons.
 I will never forget the thrilling moment our law lecturer held up a copy of the country’s new constitution, which was busy being negotiated in those heady times.
 It remains one of the world’s most progressive constitutions.